Fix-MS/bikebutton/README.md

 # README

-This is a bike button subproject of [Münsterhack](https://muensterhack.de/) 2022 project "Fix-MS", which aims to provide nicer UI for the _flaw report form_ ([Mängelmeldung-Formular](https://www.stadt-muenster.de/maengelmeldung)) provided by the city of Münster.
+This is a bike button subproject of [Münsterhack](https://muensterhack.de/) 2022 project "fixMS", which aims to provide nicer UI for the _flaw report form_ ([Mängelmeldung-Formular](https://www.stadt-muenster.de/maengelmeldung)) provided by the city of Münster.
 This subproject aims for the power user.
 It allows to quickly remember a position during a bike ride, which can be reported afterwards in calm surrounding.